Glossary

 Matrimonial Home

 A matrimonial home is the home in which the married spouses ordinarily resided prior to death.
-See Making Distributions: Family Entitlements for province-specific information about special handling of matrimonial homes during estate settlement (if applicable in a given province).
+See Making Distributions: province-specific Family Entitlements for information about special handling of matrimonial homes during estate settlement (if applicable in a given province).

 Matrimonial Property

 The term matrimonial property generally refers to assets that belonged to either or both married spouses during their marriage.
 Different provinces define matrimonial property in different ways, and in some case provide significant entitlements to a surviving spouse.
-See Making Distributions: Family Entitlements for province-specific information (if applicable in a given province).
+See Making Distributions: province-specific Family Entitlements for information (if applicable in a given province).

 Medallion Signature Guarantee